InsightsWebinar | Video - Charities - POSTED: January 4 2021

 Kent Good Governance Charity Forum Webinar

-We are delighted to partner with leading accountancy firm Kreston Reeves for this free webinar for charity trustees.
+In November 2020 we were delighted to partner with leading accountancy firm Kreston Reeves for this free webinar for charity trustees.

 - Practical guidance on the legal duties for charity trustees

 - Employment-related issues relating to the good governance framework, including trustee recruitment